 - Loss of earnings – Any loss of earnings should be recovered in your claim including any potential future loss of earnings or promotional benefits etc.

-In order to include the extra costs you have incurred into your claim, proof of the costs must be produced and so it is really important to keep all records and receipts of monies paid out due to your injury.
+In order to include the extra costs that you incurred as a result of your injury, proof of payments must be provided.
+So, it is really important to keep all records and receipts of monies paid out due to your injury.

-The amount of compensation for a scaffolding accident will vary from one person to the next, no one case is the same and so giving an exact answer to this question is near-on impossible at this stage.
+The amount of compensation received as part of scaffolding accident claims varies from one person to the next, as no one case is the same.
+Therefore, giving an exact answer to this question is near impossible at this stage.

 However, by taking into account the latest judicial guidelines for personal injury claims, we can show the average award amount for certain injuries in accordance with their severity.

 |Severe Back Injuries||£85,470 to £151,070||Damage to spine and nerves, resulting in severe pain and incomplete paralysis|

 |Moderate Leg Injuries||£26,050 to £36,790||Complicated or multiple fractures, such as crushing injuries|